Is Las Vegas safe to visit? A comprehensive safety guide

 Police officers have started to crack down on taxi drivers taking unnecessarily long routes.
 If you’re traveling to or from McCarran International airport, make sure the cab driver does not take the tunnel route, which takes a long way to get to the Strip.
 This long-hauling tactic is a common taxi scam in Vegas targeting tourists.

-Don’t make it obvious it’s your first time in the city.
-Educate yourself on the fastest route to your destination.
+Take some time to learn the fastest route to your destination, by using google or apple maps.
 You can also check out the Nevada Taxicab Authority website to calculate how much you should pay for your ride.

 Welcome to Las Vegas sign photographers

 No visit to Vegas is complete without snapping photos in front of the famous “Welcome to Fabulous Las Vegas” sign.
 The tricky part is that you need someone to take a picture of you.
-Here come the opportunists who will take advantage of tourists by positioning themselves as the “official” photographer.
+Around the sign you might notice individuals positioning themselves as the “official” photographer.

 They’re not employees or commissioned by the city as photographers asking for tips.
 You aren’t obligated to employ their services, so don’t give any amount more than you’re comfortable giving, or skip their service and have someone else take a photo of you or your group.